posit-dev/positron/extensions/positron-python/CONTRIBUTING - LANGUAGE SERVER.md

 3. Python Analysis Engine code is in *Python/Product/VsCode/Analysis*
 4. Run extension from VS Code
 5. In the instance with C# code select Dotnet Attach launch task.
-6. Attach to *dotnet* process running *Microsoft.PythonTools.VsCode.dll*
+6. Attach to *dotnet* process running *Microsoft.Python.languageServer.dll*

 On Windows you can also attach from Visual Studio 2017.